 Quest of man for better living explains the environmental exploitation.
 Every other living species know how to live in complete harmony with nature except the human beings.
 Resources of the nature are being used, and not replenished in every field and industrial activity.
 In fact industrial activity of the 18th century can be said to be the watershed in the development of exploitive societies.
 With the industrial revolution one can easily see the connection of population explosion which again is an indirect cause of environmental degradation.
 Environmental resources are limited whereas the human population is not.
 With increase in human population there is demand for more houses, more clothes, more buildings, more hospitals, vehicles, aircrafts, and everything else; and greater generation of waste.
 Human activities put a strain on the resources of the nature and exploitation leads to ecological imbalance.
 When we see the population growth in the last few centuries it is clear that every 100 years the population has been more than doubling:

-1750 791 million
+Year Population1750 791 million

 1850 1262 million